JAshishj/pwn.college_Ashish/Pondering Paths.md

 ## My solve:-
    **My flag** :-`pwn.college{8hONncErtA4mtZC2JMepUg6ehBN.QX2QTN0wCNxAzNzEzW}`

-   So, the challenge asked us to get the flag by invoking the /challenge/run program from a specific directory, hence i opened the shell and as i did not know to which directory i had to go i tried to invoke /challenge/run program using absolute path the it showed that i was not in `/usr/share/doc/fontconfig` directory ,then i changed the directory to it by using the cd command and got the flag.
+   So, the challenge asked us to get the flag by invoking the /challenge/run program from a specific directory, hence i opened the shell and as i did not know to which directory i had to go i tried to invoke /challenge/run program using absolute path from the root directory the it showed that i was not in `/usr/share/doc/fontconfig` directory ,then i changed the directory to it by using the cd command and got the flag.
    ```bash
   hacker@paths~position-thy-self:/usr/share/doc/fontconfig$ /challenge/run
   Correct!!!